 - damage to the school or its reputation, even indirectly - use that may defame school staff or any third party - use that may harass, bully or unlawfully discriminate against staff, other pupils or third parties - false or misleading statements - use that impersonates staff, other pupils or third parties - expressing opinions on the school's behalf - using school logos or trademarks.

-Any misuse of social media will be investigated by the Head of Year or a Senior Teacher and overseen by the senior member of staff who oversees E-Safety or the school's Designated Safeguarding Lead.
+Any misuse of social media will be investigated by the school and overseen by the Senior Leadership team and the school's Designated Safeguarding Lead.